rails/rails/guides/source/routing.md

 get 'photos/:id', to: 'photos#show', id: /[A-Z]\d{5}/
 ```

-`:constraints` takes regular expressions with the restriction that regexp anchors can't be used.
+The `:constraints` option takes regular expressions (as well as any object that responds to `matches?` method) with the restriction that regexp anchors can't be used.
 For example, the following route will not work:

 ```ruby
 get '/:id', to: 'articles#show', constraints: { id: /^\d/ }